Delusion4013/Delusion4013/README.md

 ### Hi👋

-I am now a graduate student major in Data Science located in 📍New York.
+I am now a graduate student majored in Data Science in 📍New York.

 I am interested in exploring areas including machine learning, artificial intelligence and data science.